 With Bluetooth technology having quite long connectivity distances, you don't have to have the keyboard right next to your device.
-This can be useful when you simply want to use the keyboard on a bed or pillow, for example, or wherever suites your comfort at any given time that is not on a table or desk.
+This can be useful when you simply want to use the keyboard on a bed or pillow, for example, or wherever suited your comfort at any given time that is not on a table or desk.

 If you are thinking about a wireless keyboard, take a look at this one.
-The only caveat is that if you have large hands you may struggle with the compactness of the keys.
+The only caution is that if you have large hands you may struggle with the compactness of the keys.
 However, there are other factors, such as typing abilities, that you should consider before ruling out keyboards like this one.

 The concept of a wireless hard drive would have been inconceivable what seems like a few short years ago.
 It underlines the advancements in wireless technology over recent years.

 As previously mentioned, the specification of tablet computers are locked in.
-Some have SD card expansion slots but other components cannot be upgraded as with traditional computers.
+Some have SD card expansion slots, but other components cannot be upgraded as with traditional computers.

-Cheaper devices with smaller storage capacity can fill up very quickly, and even with cloud storage options, a portable wireless hard drive gives you additional options, especially on the road, and when you don't want to use your precious (and sometimes expensive) contract data allocation.
+Cheaper devices with smaller storage capacity can fill up quickly, and even with cloud storage options, a portable wireless hard drive gives you additional options, especially on the road, and when you don't want to use your precious (and sometimes expensive) contract data allocation.